bytecodealliance/component-docs/component-model/src/language-support/creating-runnable-components/rust.md

 wkg wit fetch
 ```

-At this point, you should have a `wit` folder with a `deps` subfolder and yoru original `component.wit`.
+At this point, you should have a `wit` folder with a `deps` subfolder and your original `component.wit`.

 [!WARNING]: #